maryam246/AWD_1st_task/README.md

-# Web Technologies - Detailed Explanation
+# Basics Information about WEB-Technologies

 ## 1. Differences Between Previous HTML Versions and the Latest Version